-- Measurement of on-board sensors in order to close servo loops and provide real time feedback and telemetry data for the user. - Transmission of telemetry data to the workstation for logging and user feedback via the wireless ethernet link.
+- Control of actuators and motors on the trolley. - Measurement of on-board sensors in order to close servo loops and provide real time feedback and telemetry data for the user. - Transmission of telemetry data to the workstation for logging and user feedback via the wireless ethernet link.